cstriecks/cstriecks.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a senior scientist with a professional focus on secure communcation and cryptography (mainly, key exchange and encryption, secure data access control, and authentication).
-Particularly, I have worked on quantum-classical hybridisation techniques and on long-term security (e.g., see talks on <a href="{{ '/talks/' | relative_url }}">hybrid cryptography</a> and blog post on <a href="{{ '/blog/2021/PE/' | relative_url }}">forward security</a>).
+I am a senior scientist specialising in secure communication and cryptography, with a focus on key exchange, encryption, data access control and authentication.
+Specifically, I have been involved in the development of quantum-safe hybrid cryptography techniques to create communication systems with long-term security (see my recent <a href="{{ '/publications/' | relative_url }}">publications</a>, <a href="{{ '/talks/' | relative_url }}">talks</a>, and current projects below for further details).

+Moreover, I have been or am currently engaged in standardisation activities, including my past involvement in <a href="https://portal.etsi.org/STF/STFs/STFHomePages/STF529" target="_blank" rel="noopener">ETSI STF 529</a> on standardising Attribute-Based Encryption and my current involvement in <a href="https://portal.etsi.org/xtfs/#/xTF/684" target="_blank" rel="noopener">ETSI STF 684</a> on standardising quantum-safe Hybrid Authenticated Key Exchange.

-Before joining the <a href="https://www.ait.ac.at" target="_blank" rel="noopener">AIT Austrian Institute of Technology</a> – Austria’s largest Research and Technology Organization – in 2016, I held a post-doc position at the <a href="https://kit.edu" target="_blank" rel="nooppener">Karlsruhe Institute of Technology (KIT)</a> in Germany.
+Prior to joining the <a href="https://www.ait.ac.at" target="_blank" rel="noopener">AIT Austrian Institute of Technology</a> — Austria's largest research and technology organisation — in 2016, I held a postdoctoral position at the <a href="https://kit.edu" target="_blank" rel="nooppener">Karlsruhe Institute of Technology (KIT)</a> in Germany.

-In 2015, I received my PhD (Dr. rer. nat.) in cryptography from KIT under the supervision of <a href="https://people.inf.ethz.ch/dhofheinz" target="_blank" rel="noopener">Prof. Dennis Hofheinz</a> (now at ETH Zurich) on scalable advanced cryptographic building blocks.
-Teaching activities included Algorithms I (lab, ST 2015) and IT security (lab, ST 2013), encompassed by several seminars and labs.
+In 2015, I received my PhD (Dr. rer. nat.) in cryptography from KIT under the supervision of <a href="https://people.inf.ethz.ch/dhofheinz" target="_blank" rel="noopener">Prof. Dennis Hofheinz</a> (now at ETH Zurich) on advanced cryptographic building blocks with strong security guarantees.
+Main teaching activities included Algorithms I (lab, 2015) and IT security (lab, 2013), encompassed by several seminars and further labs.

-In 2010, I received my Diploma in computer science from the <a href="https://www.tu-braunschweig.de/en/" target="_blank" rel="nooppener">Technical University of Braunschweig</a> in Germany with a major in cryptography and software engineering.
-From March to September 2008, I worked as a software-development intern for <a href="https://www.siemens.com/us/en.html" target="_blank" rel="nooppener">Siemens USA</a> in Princeton, New Jersey.
+In 2010, I received my Diploma in Computer Science from the <a href="https://www.tu-braunschweig.de/en/" target="_blank" rel="nooppener">Technical University of Braunschweig</a> in Germany with a major in cryptography and software engineering.
+I worked as a software-development intern for <a href="https://www.siemens.com/us/en.html" target="_blank" rel="nooppener">Siemens USA</a> in Princeton, New Jersey, from March to September 2008.

 News and activities:
 <ul>